lukastaegert/react-input-field/README.md

  * onChange(value: String) - a function to call when the input value should be updated
  * placeholder: String - a placeholder for the input
  * clearTool: Boolean - defaults to true.
-Whether to show a clear tool or not
+Whether to show a clear tool or not when field value is not empty
+ * validate: Function - if given, it will be called with the value of the field.
+If it returns false, the field will have a css class that marks it as invalid (defaults to props.invalidClassName='z-invalid')
- * label: String - a (optional) label for the field
+  * clearToolStyle: Object - a style for the clear tool
- * labelPosition: 'String' - defaults to 'left'.
-Valid values: 'left', 'right'
- * inputHeight: Number/String - the height of the input field